Destructive testing

 In destructive testing (or destructive physical analysis, DPA) tests are carried out to the specimen's failure, in order to understand a specimen's performance or material behavior under different loads.
 These tests are generally much easier to carry out, yield more information, and are easier to interpret than nondestructive testing.

+Applications

 Destructive testing is most suitable, and economic, for objects which will be mass-produced, as the cost of destroying a small number of specimens is negligible.
 It is usually not economical to do destructive testing where only one or very few items are to be produced (for example, in the case of a building).

+Analyzing and documenting destructive failure mode

 Analyzing and documenting the destructive failure mode is often accomplished using a high-speed camera recording continuously (movie-loop) until the failure is detected.
 Detecting the failure can be accomplished using a sound detector or stress gauge which produces a signal to trigger the high-speed camera.
 These high-speed cameras have advanced recording modes to capture almost any type of destructive failure.
 After the failure the high-speed camera will stop recording.
 The captured images can be played back in slow motion showing precisely what happens before, during and after the destructive event, image by image.